pebble-dev/rebble-help/_topic/setup-android.md

 The Pebble app was removed from the Google Play Store due to SMS issues ([Read about it here.](/android-app-unavailable))

-If you do not have the Pebble app installed, don't worry, keep following the guide!
+If you do not have the Pebble app installed, check out [the guide for installing it](/sideload-android-app).

-If you already have the Pebble app installed but not set up, skip to [Step #4](https://help.rebble.io/setup-android/#4).

 # Connect your Pebble to its charger